sarox-dev/Nodecast/README.md

 - Use keyboard shortcuts (`Alt+Shift+R`) for quick saving
 - See how many highlights you've saved at a glance

-Install from the Chrome Web Store or load unpacked in developer mode.
+The Chrome Web Store release is planned for 2029 due to current publishing restrictions.
+Until then, the extension can be loaded unpacked in Developer Mode.

 ---